 Chef Gastón Acurio was the instigator behind the Peruvian food revolution that sent Peru’s culinary scene on a star-bound trajectory for the past two decades or so.
 His flagship restaurant Astrid y Gastón is a fine dining, Relais et Châteaux establishment operating out of a gorgeous 300-year-old plantation house located in Miraflores.

-Together with his pastry chef wife Astrid Gutsche, they have created a legendary restaurant where Peruvian ingredients and cuisine are highlighted in a contemporary way.
+Together with his pastry chef wife Astrid Gutsche, they have created a legendary restaurant where Peruvian ingredients and combined with its creative use of local ingredients, provide a truly memorable dining experience.
 If you are a foodie, no trip to Lima is complete without a visit to Astrid y Gastón.

 La Mar

-Through Central’s research department Mater Iniciativa headed by Martínez’ sister, the couple is constantly travelling through Peru’s multitude of climates in search of indigenous ingredients to feature at Central.
+Through Central’s research department Mater Iniciativa headed by Martínez’ sister, the couple is constantly travelling through Peru’s various regions in search of indigenous ingredients to feature at Central.
 The multi-course menu takes you on a discovery of Peru’s many corners through some of the endemic ingredients that grow there.

 Maido

-The décor is stunning and no detail is left unturned, from the gorgeous ceramics to how the dishes are plated.
-Opt for the multi-course tasting menu which showcases ingredients hailing from all around Peru and prepared with precision and knowledge.
+The modern design elements are stunning and no detail is left unturned, from the gorgeous ceramics to how the dishes are plated.
+Opt for the multi-course tasting menu, which showcases local ingredients from around Peru, offering a unique and flavorful twist.
+Maido is a top choice for those looking to experience a variety of options and rich flavors in the Miraflores district.

 El Pan de la Chola